aprildagonese/chat/README.md

 ![Instructional image](src/assets/instruction1.png)
 6. Run `npm start`
 7. Your browser should automatically load from your local server, but if it does not, navigate to [http://localhost:3000](http://localhost:3000).
 NOTE: The page will reload every time you make edits to the source code.
 8. In the browser, type a message and click enter to see your message displayed in the room.
-Once your friend messages back, you will see their messages displayed as "User 2"
+Once your friend messages back, you will see their messages displayed as well.
 9. Happy chatting!

 ## Tech Stack